ronituohino/swap/docs/deployment.md

 ## API

-The live API process is deployed on
+The live API process was deployed on
 [Cloud Run](https://cloud.google.com/run?hl=en).

+However, now it's live in [Scaleway Serverless Containers](https://www.scaleway.com/en/serverless-containers/).

+#### Cloud Run Setup

 We built a new Docker image with the following naming schema to push it to the [Artifact Registry](https://cloud.google.com/artifact-registry/docs)